Bfrausb/Buck-IT/README.md

 *It's done when I can add a task and use the corresponding color.

-*It's done when i can delete a sticky and move around the screen.
+*It's done when i can delete a sticky, autosave by adding text to a sticky and move around the screen.